spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-return-management-feature-integration.md

 <!--Describe how a developer can check they have completed the step correctly.-->

-1. To verify `MerchantReturnPreCreatePlugin` make sure that when you create return for merchant order items, row in `spy_sales_return` that identifies the new return has `spy_sales_return.merchant_reference` field populated.
+1. To verify `MerchantReturnPreCreatePlugin`, make sure that when you create a return for merchant order items, the row in `spy_sales_return`, which identifies the new return, has the `spy_sales_return.merchant_reference` field populated.
 2. To verify `MerchantReturnCreateRequestValidatorPlugin` make sure, that you can't create return for items from different merchants.
 3. To verify `MerchantReturnExpanderPlugin` make sure that you can see merchant order references on return detail page.